-Use current NIST recommended standards for cryptography (e.g., FIPS 140-2, NIST Suite B ), or equivalent-strength cryptographic protection that are expected to be considered cryptographically strong throughout the service life of the device.
+Use current NIST recommended standards for cryptography (e.g., FIPS 140-3, NIST Suite B ), or equivalent-strength cryptographic protection that are expected to be considered cryptographically strong throughout the service life of the device.

+Manufacturers should not implement cryptographic algorithms that have been deprecated or disallowed in applicable standards or best practices (e.g., NIST SP 800-131A, Transitioning the Use of Cryptographic Algorithms and Key Lengths).
+Implementation of algorithms with a status of “legacy use” should be discussed with FDA during a pre-submission meeting.

 Design a system architecture and implement security controls to prevent a situation where the full compromise of any single device can result in the ability to reveal keys for other devices.

 For example, avoid using master-keys stored on device, or key derivation algorithms based solely on device identifiers or other readily discoverable information.

-Avoid using device serial numbers as keys or as part of keys.
-Device serial numbers may be disclosed by patients seeking additional information on their device or might be disclosed during a device recall to identify affected products and should be avoided as part of the key generation process.
-Public-key cryptography can be employed to help meet this objective.
+For example, avoid using device serial numbers as keys or as part of keys.
+Device serial numbers may be disclosed by patients seeking additional information on their device or might be disclosed during a device recall to identify affected products and should be avoided as part of the key generation process (e.g., public-key cryptography can be employed to help meet this objective).

 Implement cryptographic protocols that permit negotiated parameters/versions such that the most recent, secure configurations are used, unless otherwise necessary.

-Do not allow downgrades, or version rollbacks, unless absolutely necessary for safety reasons.
+Do not allow downgrades, or version rollbacks, unless absolutely necessary for safety reasons, and log and document the event.
 Downgrades can allow attackers to exploit prior, less protected versions and should be avoided.

 D. Code, Data, and Execution Integrity